-Our 'Frobishers,' 'Furbishers,' and 'Furbers,' once found as 'Richard le Fourbishour' or 'Alan le Fourbour,' scoured and prepared the habergeon, or jack just referred to, while 'Gilbert le Hauberger' or 'John le Haubergeour' was more immediately en-
+Our 'Frobishers,' 'Furbishers,' and 'Furbers,' once found as 'Richard le Fourbishour' or 'Alan le Fourbour,' scoured and prepared the habergeon, or jack just referred to, while 'Gilbert le Hauberger' or 'John le Haubergeour' was more immediately enUniv Calif - Digitized by Microsoft ® gaged in constructing it.
+Our present Authorized Version, I need hardly say, still retains the word.
+In 'Sire Thopas,' too, it is used where it is said-